The Trump Trade War Recession?

 We have at least a seven-body problem, and there is no way to predict what will happen.
 And Trump throws in the uncertainty of tariffs and a trade war with China.

-He does this at a time when optimism on whatever index you want to look at is at an all-time high, unemployment is low, the economy is booming, and with Republicans hanging on by a bare margin with elections coming up, he could lose his ability to do or pass anything for the next two years.
+He does this at a time when optimism on whatever index you want to look at is at an all-time high, unemployment is low, the economy is booming, and with Republicans hanging on by a slim margin with elections coming up, he could lose his ability to do or pass anything for the next two years.

 There is no reason for the US to go into recession unless a trade war begins to really impact the economy.
 It doesn’t have to impact a lot in order for future expansion plans by businesses to be impacted.